 The burden and costs of attaining and maintaining an effective ITAR compliance program may appear overwhelming and intimidating – an unwanted distraction from running and growing your business, and a strain on company resources that are already strained to capacity.
 Most businesses lack the necessary expertise to identify all their ITAR compliance gaps and vulnerabilities and very few have a complete understanding of the options and solutions available.
 Establishing a Corporate ITAR Compliance Program is not easy, however QSG Consultants can minimize the pain.
-We have assisted many companies across the U.S. to achieve and maintain an ITAR compliance program including implementing an ITAR Compliance Manual and ITAR Training.
+We have assisted many companies across the U.S. to achieve and maintain an ITAR compliance program including implementing an ITAR Compliance Manual and ITAR EAR Training.

 What is ITAR?

 The International Traffic in Arms Regulations (ITAR) detail the regulations governing the export of defense related materials and technologies, including hardware, software, and services.
 Administered by the (DDTC) Directorate of Defense Trade Controls, (Department of State) the goal of ITAR is to safeguard U.S. national security and further U.S. foreign policy objectives and policies.
 It provides definitions of important terms, with information and procedures for registration, licenses, agreements, general policies, violations, penalties, and administrative procedures.